Watch the Throne: Background

 "Run This Town" from Jay-Z's The Blueprint 3, and both "Monster" and "So Appalled" from West's My Beautiful Dark Twisted Fantasy.

-During the promotional stages of West's My Beautiful Dark Twisted Fantasy, a remix of the song "Power" surfaced featuring Jay-Z. Following this, Kanye West announced on Twitter his intention to drop a five-track EP with Jay-Z, titled Watch the Throne.
+During the promotional stages of West's My Beautiful Dark Twisted Fantasy, a remix of the song "Power" surfaced featuring Jay-Z. Following this, West announced on Twitter his intention to drop a five-track EP with Jay-Z, titled Watch the Throne.
 Also according to the rapper, the track "Monster" was intended for the EP, though that failed to surface.
 It was later revealed by West that the project had been expanded into a full-length album in an October 2010 interview for MTV.
 He said in the interview that they planned to record in the south of France.

 In an August 2011 radio interview with WEDR, Jay-Z shared the meaning behind the album's title;

 "It's just protecting the music and the culture.
 It's people that's in the forefront of the music.
 Watch the Throne, like protect it.
 You just watch how popular music shift, and how hip-hop basically replaced rock & roll as the youth music.
 The same thing can happen to hip-hop.
 It can be replaced by other forms of music.
 So it's making sure that we put the effort into making the best product so we can contend with all this other music, with dance music that's dominating the charts right now and indie music that's dominating the festivals."